 One other consideration specific to Europe to keep in mind is that not all hire cars can cross borders.
 If you are wanting to take a car into another country, check with the hire car company first.
 (Or make a booking that can be cancelled for free, then check.)

 Additionally, one-way hires where a car is picked up in one country and dropped off in another are usually not allowed.
 And if they are allowed, a ludicrously expensive one-way fee is always charged, so it is best avoided.
-One-way hires within the same country are more likely to be allowed and less likely to charge a fee or an unreasonable fee.
+One-way hires within the same country are more likely to be allowed and less likely to charge a fee or at least an unreasonable fee.

 Dog-Friendly Accommodation in Europe